Educational Support Departments » Counseling Center » Counselors' Corner

 FINANCIAL AID INFORMATION

 If you are the parent of a senior who is planning to pursue post-secondary education at a college, university, trade or technical school, you may apply for federal student aid by filling out the Free Application for Federal Student Aid, or FAFSA.
-The new, simplified 2025-26 FAFSA--which was scheduled to open on December 1, 2024--has been opened early during the beta testing period.
-That means you may complete and submit your FAFSA now.
-Click here to begin.
+The 2026–27 FAFSA form is in beta for early testing and will be available to everyone by Oct.
+1, 2025.
+If you'd like to join the beta and submit your FAFSA form early, you can request access here.

 BEFORE filling out the FAFSA, the student applying for aid (and at least one parent) each need to create an FSA ID.
 The federal government has recently produced a helpful video that will walk you through the process of creating an FSA ID.
 It can take up to three days for new FAFSA IDs to be confirmed, so make sure you allow time for that before you plan to fill out the FAFSA.

-See the FAFSA Tipsheet attached below for helpful advice and instructions for filling out the 2025-26 FAFSA.
+See the FAFSA Tipsheet attached below for helpful advice and instructions for filling out the 2026-27 FAFSA!

 Click here for a handy checklist of documents and information you will need to complete the FAFSA.